-1.1 By Regulation, all local authorities are required to have regard to the Prudential Code when setting their Capital Programmes.
+- 1.1 Cabinet considered the draft capital programmes report on 11 December 2018.
+This was followed by a report to the Policy Development Group on 9 January 2019.
+The minutes of the meeting are included as Appendix D for Cabinet consideration. - 1.2 By Regulation, all local authorities are required to have regard to the Prudential Code when setting their Capital Programmes.
 The core objectives of the Code are to ensure that Capital schemes are 'Affordable, Prudent and Sustainable'.
-This is reviewed in conjunction with

-- both the Capital Strategy and the Treasury Management Strategy Statement (TMSS) which contains indicators that evidence compliance with the Code.
-These strategies will be presented to members with the budget in February 2019. - 1.2 As part of the process of effectively assessing property items for inclusion in the capital programme, the Council has collated a Planned Preventative Maintenance (PPM) Schedule that prioritises works based on a matrix scoring system.
-Items of a capital nature that are essential have been included in the capital programme in 2019/20. - 1.3 Appendix "A" shows the General Fund estimated outturn for 2018/19 and the proposed Capital Programme for 2019/20 to 2023/24. - 1.4 Appendix "B" shows the Special Expenses estimated outturn for 2018/19 - 1.5 Appendix "C" shows the H.R.A. estimated outturn for 2018/19 and the proposed Capital Programme for 2019/20 to 2023/24.
+This is reviewed in conjunction with both the Capital Strategy and the Treasury Management Strategy Statement (TMSS) which contains indicators that evidence compliance with the Code.
+These strategies are presented to members at the same meeting as this report. - 1.3 As part of the process of effectively assessing property items for inclusion in the capital programme, the Council has collated a Planned Preventative Maintenance (PPM) Schedule that prioritises works based on a matrix scoring system.
+Items of a capital nature that are essential have been included in the capital programme in 2019/20. - 1.4 Appendix "A" shows the General Fund estimated outturn for 2018/19 and the proposed Capital Programme for 2019/20 to 2023/24. - 1.5 Appendix "B" shows the Special Expenses estimated outturn for 2018/19. - 1.6 Appendix "C" shows the H.R.A. estimated outturn for 2018/19 and the proposed Capital Programme for 2019/20 to 2023/24. - 1.7 There have been two adjustments to the Capital Programme since the previous report presented to Cabinet on 11 December 2018 and PDG on January 9 2019.
+These changes have been incorporated to present the most current reported position. - Amalgamation and acceleration of the 'fire alarm' and 'replacement COTAG system' from 2019/20 to 2018/19 (£108,000) reported to Cabinet in the 'Provision of Funding to Upgrade Fire Alarm and Door Entry Systems to the Council Office Building' on 11 December 2018; and - The Leisure Project was included within the draft capital programme at £19.475m.
+This has now been separated into two projects to enable officers to monitor it as distinct schemes and updated to reflect the financial information within the final tender bid. being the new Coalville leisure centre (£23.172m) and Hood park Leisure Centre, Ashby (£1.199m).
+Further information is available within the 'Confirmation of the Appointment of the Successful Bidder of the Sports and Leisure Project' report on the same agenda